someengineering/resoto.com/versioned_docs/version-3.X/index.md

 - [DigitalOcean](./getting-started/configure-resoto/digitalocean.md)
 - [Kubernetes (K8s)](./getting-started/configure-resoto/kubernetes.md)

-See [Configure Resoto](./getting-started/configure-resoto/index.md) for more information on how to configure these providers.
+See [Configure Resoto Access](./getting-started/configure-resoto/index.md) for more information on how to configure these providers.

 In addition to the above collector plugins, various tag validation and cleanup [plugins](./reference/components/plugins/index.md) are also included for effortless handling of common use cases and tasks.